 My initial reaction to Adam Green’s slasher homage, Hatchet (2006), was confusion.
-The highly anticipated horror release was promoted as a return to 1980s horror, and I was not the only fan breathlessly waiting to see what Green would deliver.
+The highly anticipated horror release was promoted as a return to 1980s horror, and I was not the only fan breathlessly waiting to see if Green would deliver.

 Hatchet is hardly straight horror.
 The comedy angle is hit very hard throughout, but don’t think for a moment that Hatchet is another Scream (2006) where the movie is poking fun at its genre.
 Instead, Hatchet is funny in the sense that many of the Friday the 13th movies are funny.
 However, I was initially put off by the comedy, having expected pure horror.
 It took until halfway through the movie before Hatchet won me over, and once I was on board, I had a lot of fun.